ADVERTISING AT CURTAINUP

 Rock was born too late to become one of that awful war's millions of victims and thus lived to write this epic about it.
 Not so Chapin.
 He lived just long enough to make his mark as an up and comer in London's theatrical world — as an actor, stage manager, producer and dramatist.
 No doubt, had he survived the war, he would have nurtured and deepened his dramatic skills and created characters and themes with more profound social concerns than a quarrel between two neighboring couples in an upper middle class houseboat community on the Thames.

 Now the Mint Theater is commemorating Harold Chapin's centennial (1886-1915) with The New Morality, a play from Chapin's tragically limited oeuvre.
 The three-act domestic comedy plays out during late afternoon and evening of a hot summer day in 2011.
 It's the last gasp for the Edwardian era.
-At its center are the Joneses and Wisters — the lovely and charming Betty Jones (an aptly charming and love Brenda Meaney) and husband Ivor (an appropriately stiff uper lip Michael Frederic), their unseen but crucial to the plot Muriel Wister and her husband E Wallace (a delightfully befuddled Ned Noys).
+At its center are the Joneses and Wisters — the lovely and charming Betty Jones (an aptly charming and lovely Brenda Meaney) and husband Ivor (an appropriately stiff upper lip Michael Frederic), the unseen but crucial to the plot Muriel Wister and her husband E Wallace (a delightfully befuddled Ned Noys).

 Director Bank doesn't rush things but allows his characters to reveal themselves and establish the dramatic situation.
 Thus the first act is more or less a set-up: It seems that Betty, fed up with her neighbor's way of inveigling Colonel Jones to make an ass of himself by being at her beck and call, confronted her with angry insults.
 It's pride not jealousy that made Betty mad as hell about the direction the friendship between her neighbor and the retired Colonel has taken.
 We're not privy to the scene between the women, but we get the idea of how far it went as Muriel's husband shows up, the unhappy bearer of bad news: unless Betty apologizes to Muriel, legal action will be taken.

-It's not until the third act that the not especially ground-breaking new morality theme gains traction.
-The one real surprise is by whose invitation Betty's brother shows up to comment on how the law courts of the day would would respond to a libel suit like this.
+It's not until the third act that the not especially ground-breaking new morality theme gains traction when Betty's brother shows up to comment on how the law courts of the day would would respond to a libel suit like this.
 The offended Muriel Wister's husband breaking under the strain of having to support his wife is fairly predictable.
 However it does give Ned Noyes's Wister a chance to get gloriously and amusingly drunk.

 The discussion between him and Betty's brother does help this light comedy of manners to resonate.
 After all, Geoffrey's declaration that mankind has failed to live up to the moral code set forth by the ten commandments holds true to this day.
 Besides indulging in inconsequential quarrels like this hot weather fueled one, people continue to kill each in lengthy wars.
 The war that killed Harold Chapin didn't end all wars any more than all that followed have.
 If he'd survived who knows what really great plays he might have written.